 The growth of digital assets and decentralized finance (DeFi) has fuelled fears of dirty money and crypto-powered laundering, with regulators concerned they may be unable to intervene in a peer-to-peer financial system.

-To the rescue, international money-laundering watchdog The Financial Action Task Force (FATF) updated recommendation 16 — also known as the Travel Rule — in June 2019 to bring the crypto ecosystem in line with traditional banking.
-This guidance was later expanded in October 2021.
+To the rescue, international money-laundering watchdog The Financial Action Task Force (FATF) updated recommendation 16 — also known as the Travel Rule — in June 2019, and further expanded it in October 2021,

 In a nutshell, the Travel Rule requires all Virtual Asset Service Providers (VASPs) to share identifying information — including names, physical addresses, and national ID numbers — for the originators and beneficiaries of digital asset transfers.

 The updated guidance of October 2021 expands the definition of VASP to include not only entities such as banks and exchanges that deal in crypto assets, but also businesses providing safeguarding or administration such as licensed custodians.

 Businesses undertaking any of the following activities on behalf of clients are captured by the guidance: